-Protection of life and property takes precedence in decision-making processes.
+Protection of life and property takes precedence in decision making processes.
 As such, criteria for winter storm watches, warnings and advisories are considered as guidance only, not strict thresholds.
 Forecasters may issue products based upon lower criteria if the event in question poses a significant threat to life due to timing or other circumstances.
 For example, an advisory or warning may be appropriate for a minor snowfall event that takes place near rush hour, even if forecast amounts do not meet strict criteria.

-5 Winter Storm Outlook (Product Category HWO)
+5 Hazardous Weather Outlook for Winter Weather Events (Product Category HWO)